-Appendix 4c: Secondary Behaviour for Learning in the Corridor Behaviour in the Corridor
+Appendix 5c: Secondary Behaviour for Learning in the Corridor

-Behaviour for Learning Expectations and Violations What happens now Pupils demonstrate a sense of community pride and are meeting expectations by: Moving around the building in a polite, quiet and courteous manner Going straight to lessons; arriving on time and ready to learn Wearing the correct uniform and have the right equipment Following adult instructions Keeping electronic equipment in bags.
-Pupils receive verbal praise, Excellence Points for good conduct and Teacher Commendation in exceptional circumstances.
-Students need reminding, more than once, about any of the Academy's expectations Non correction of uniform Use of loud voices or shouting/screaming Dropping litter Truancy or walking out of the classroom Boisterous behaviour Minor scuffle Using phones/electronic/earplugs equipment in corridors Rudeness including tutting, eye-rolling, denying violation Swearing or use of inappropriate language Non-negotiable sanctions: • Confiscation of phone/electronic equipment • Record of behaviour in planner • Reflection period on the same day • Entry on SIMS • Repeat Offence: Break time detention • Inform HoY/form tutor (repeat offence) Pupils can move back to Green if they show improvements in their behaviour for learning.
-Persistent failure to correct behaviour outlined in the Amber category Use of phone or electronic equipment (2nd Offence) Found out of bounds Answering back or attempting to negotiate with staff Walking away, and refusing to return, to a member of staff when they are speaking directly to the pupil Refusing a sanction or total refusal to comply E-safety offence Threatening and aggressive behaviour towards staff or pupils Damage to Academy property Opening classroom doors to disturb learning Non-negotiable sanctions: Detention with Head of Year Parental/ carer contact (same day) Confiscation of phone/electronic equipment for an extended period Record in planner Record on SIMS Supervised lunch Other possible sanctions to include: No entry to the canteen/3G for the week (SLT approval) Re-room Community service on a specified day Formal behaviour meeting with parents Major incident: Violations to be agreed by SLT only Being out of bounds in primary Walking away, and refusing to return, to a member of staff when they are speaking directly to the pupil Refusing a sanction or total refusal to comply Swearing directly at staff Assault or aggressive behaviour Physical assault or fighting Bullying Smoking Racist, sexist or homophobic remarks Caught in possession contraband items Setting off the fire alarm/ tampering with doors/fire equipment Throwing things off the balcony Vandalism Sanctions to be decided by SLT only Sanctions to include: • Removal from circulation • Community service on a specified day • Academy detention (one hour) • Formal behaviour meeting with parents • Police referral • Behaviour placement • Managed move Sanctions Issued by the Principal only: • Fixed term exclusion • Permanent Exclusion
+Corridor Expectations What happens now Young people demonstrate a sense of community and are proud to be their best.
+They are meeting expectations by: Moving around the building in a polite, quiet and courteous manner Going straight to lessons; arriving on time and ready to learn Wearing the correct uniform and have the right equipment Following adult instructions Keeping electronic equipment in bags.
+Young people receive verbal praise, Excellence Points for good conduct and Teacher Commendation in exceptional circumstances.
+Young people need reminding, more than once, about any of the Academy's expectations Non correction of uniform Use of loud voices or shouting/screaming Dropping litter Truancy or walking out of the classroom Boisterous behaviour Minor scuffle Using phones/electronic/earplugs equipment in corridors Rudeness including tutting, eye-rolling, denying violation Swearing or use of inappropriate language Non-negotiable sanctions: Confiscation of phone/electronic equipment Record of behaviour in planner Entry on SIMS Repeat Offence: Break time detention Inform HoY/form tutor (repeat offence) Pupils can move back to Green if they show improvement.
+Persistent failure to correct behaviour outlined in the Amber category Use of phone or electronic equipment Found out of bounds Answering back or attempting to negotiate with staff Walking away, and refusing to return, to a member of staff when they are speaking directly to the pupil Refusing a sanction or total refusal to comply E-safety offence Threatening and aggressive behaviour towards staff or peers Damage to Academy property Opening classroom doors to disturb learning Refusal to clear litter Non-negotiable sanctions: Detention with Head of Year Parental/ carer contact (same day) Confiscation of phone/electronic equipment and collected by parents Record in planner Record on SIMS Supervised lunch Other possible sanctions to include: No entry to the canteen/3G for the week (SLT approval) Re-room Community service on a specified day Formal behaviour meeting with parents